Last Updated on August 5, 2023 by Maryam Siddiqui

-It is also necessary when making formal registration, for instance when opening a bank account.
-There are several ways of getting the NIF number however, the most common and the cheapest method is getting this number from the nearest financial office near you.
+It is also necessary when making formal registration, for instance, when opening a bank account.
+There are several ways of getting the NIF number.
+However, the most common and cheapest method is getting this number from the nearest financial office near you.

 Present the necessary documents

 Similar to any other place in the world, you will have to bring along with you some documents that will be necessary for bank account opening.
 Here are the documents that are required.

 - Valid identification, for example, a passport;

 - Proof of your income;

 What are the best online banks in Portugal?